Carbonatite: Economic importance

 Thin section of apatite-rich carbonatite in cross polarised transmitted light.
 The sample is from Siilinjärvi apatite mine.

 Carbonatites may contain economic or anomalous concentrations of rare-earth elements (REEs), phosphorus, niobium–tantalum, uranium, thorium, copper, iron, titanium, vanadium, barium, fluorine, zirconium, and other rare or incompatible elements.
 Apatite, barite and vermiculite are among the industrially important minerals associated with some carbonatites.

 Trace elements are extremely enriched in carbonatites, and they have the highest concentration of lanthanides of any known rock type.
 The largest REE-carbonatite deposits are Bayan Obo, Mountain Pass, Maoniuping, and Mount Weld.

 Vein deposits of thorium, fluorite, or rare-earth elements may be associated with carbonatites and may be hosted internal to or within the metasomatized aureole of a carbonatite.

 As an example, the Palabora complex of South Africa has produced significant copper (as chalcopyrite, bornite and chalcocite), apatite, vermiculate along with lesser magnetite, linnaeite (cobalt), baddeleyite (zirconium–hafnium), and by-product gold, silver, nickel and platinum.

-Popular culture

-The generic stone found in the video game Minecraft has been theorised to be carbonatite.